ulixee/hero/website/docs/BasicInterfaces/Mouse.md

 # Mouse

-Every User/BrowserInstance has its own Mouse instance, accessible through user.mouse or user.mouse.
+Every SecretAgent instance has its own Mouse instance, accessible through user.mouse or user.mouse.
 It uses an emulation layer, called [Huminoids](../advanced-functionality/humanoids), to create realistic-looking, human-like interactions.

 ## Constructor
-An instance is automatically created during [SecretAgent.createBrowser](./secret-agent#createBrowser).
+An instance is automatically created during [new SecretAgent()](./secret-agent#constructor).
 You cannot directly create one.

 ## Methods